 Vermont All-Payer ACO Model.
 Centers for Medicare & Medicaid Services (CMS).

 What is an Accountable Care Organization?
 What is OneCare Vermont’s role in the APM?

 An Accountable Care Organization (ACO) is a voluntary network of health care providers that agree to be accountable for the care and cost of a defined population of patients.
 The Affordable Care Act (ACA) included incentives for creating Medicare ACOs because the ACO model was identified as a promising way to reduce the ever-rising cost of health care nationwide.
 For a brief article explaining ACOs, see Kaiser Health News, “Accountable Care Organizations, Explained.”

 Vermont’s APM was designed to change health care payment models, curb health care cost growth, maintain quality of care, and improve the health of Vermonters, using the ACO model as a chassis.
-OneCare Vermont (OneCare) is the only ACO operating in Vermont, though the APM does not preclude more than one ACO operating in the state.
+OneCare Vermont (OneCare) is currently the only multi-payer ACO operating in Vermont, though the APM does not preclude more than one ACO from operating in the state.

 Vermont law requires the GMCB to oversee ACOs through two key ACO regulatory processes: